PATHoBot: A Robot for Glasshouse Crop Phenotyping and Intervention: Acknowledgements

 \subsection{Crop Sensing and Mapping}

 We also outline a method for autonomous crop mapping, enabled by PATHoBot's on-the-fly surveying capabilities.
 We first synchronize all camera feeds, utilising the built in triggering hardware (Sec.~\ref{sec:software}).
 Then we employ \textit{Intel Realsense}'s API to generate colored 3D point-clouds from registered RGB-D images, while keeping track of the platform state and frames with a robot model (see Fig.~\ref{fig:mapRow}).
 Each camera's pointcloud is referenced to that robot model, producing spatially referenced point-clouds.
 Furthermore, we filter points outside the surveyed crop-row by keeping those with depth $d\ \epsilon \ [0.2,1.4]m$.
 Since this simple experiment concatenates frame-wise point-clouds on a single map, we skip ${\sim}60$ frames to get minimal superposition between point-clouds at the radiators depth (see Fig.~\ref{fig:FOV}), yielding a less dense visualization.
+This simple pipeline is computationally-inexpensive and can run real-time on a single core of a modern PC.